parisba/presentations/PyCon Australia 2016 Melbourne/PyCon Australia 2016 Melbourne.md

 ## Swift Playgrounds

-^ Let's take a more detailed look at Swift playgrounds, our favourite example of this sort of thing!
+^ PATRIS: Let's take a more detailed look at Swift playgrounds, our favourite example of this sort of thing!

 ^ we think this basically because they are more or less designed for it